dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/synapse.md

 * **Microsoft ODBC Driver for SQL Server**

     The _Microsoft ODBC Driver for SQL Server_ must be installed to use this destination.
-    This can't be included with `dlt`'s python dependencies, so you must install it separately on your system.
+    This cannot be included with `dlt`'s Python dependencies, so you must install it separately on your system.
 You can find the official installation instructions [here](https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-ver16).

     Supported driver versions:
     * `ODBC Driver 18 for SQL Server`

-    > 💡 Older driver versions don't work properly because they don't support the `LongAsMax` keyword that was [introduced](https://learn.microsoft.com/en-us/sql/connect/odbc/windows/features-of-the-microsoft-odbc-driver-for-sql-server-on-windows?view=sql-server-ver15#microsoft-odbc-driver-180-for-sql-server-on-windows) in `ODBC Driver 18 for SQL Server`.
+    > 💡 Older driver versions do not work properly because they do not support the `LongAsMax` keyword that was [introduced](https://learn.microsoft.com/en-us/sql/connect/odbc/windows/features-of-the-microsoft-odbc-driver-for-sql-server-on-windows?view=sql-server-ver15#microsoft-odbc-driver-180-for-sql-server-on-windows) in `ODBC Driver 18 for SQL Server`.
 Synapse does not support the legacy ["long data types"](https://learn.microsoft.com/en-us/sql/t-sql/data-types/ntext-text-and-image-transact-sql), and requires "max data types" instead. `dlt` uses the `LongAsMax` keyword to automatically do the conversion.
 * **Azure Synapse Workspace and dedicated SQL pool**

     You need an Azure Synapse workspace with a dedicated SQL pool to load data into.
-If you don't have one yet, you can use this [quickstart](https://learn.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-sql-pool-studio).
+If you do not have one yet, you can use this [quickstart](https://learn.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-sql-pool-studio).

 ### Steps